steve-chavez/postgrest-sessions-example/app.sql.md

 only for the current transaction and PostgREST runs each request in its own transaction.

+> Note on developing functions
+>
+> As with permissions, it usually makes sense to develop functions step by step and
+> to iterate on them using tests.
+For 'print statement debugging' in `plpgsql` functions,
+> you can use statements like `raise warning 'Test: %', var;`, where `var` is a variable
+> that will be formatted into the string at `%`.

 We will configure PostgREST to run this function before every request in [`postgrest.conf`](postgrest.conf) using `pre-request = "api.authenticate"`.